 Hike– For hikers, there are a couple of different trails that will take you to the Chapel.
 The Chapel Trail is the easier of the two options as the other requires a bit of rock scrambling if I remember correctly.
 Here is a brief overview of the Chapel Trail.

-How to Photograph The Chapel of the Holy Cross
+Chapel of the Holy Cross Photos

 Photos from the Chapel’s Lower Parking Area: